FREQUENTLY ASKED QUESTIONS

 You will be properly covered with a sheet and blanket.
 As each part of your body is being massaged, it is uncovered.
 The therapist will leave the room while you undress and redress.
-You may undress to your comfort level, choosing to be unclothed or to wear your underclothes.
+You may undress to your comfort level, by choosing to be unclothed, or to wear your underclothes.
 You must feel comfortable.

 · Be receptive.

 · Don’t eat just before a massage session.

 · Be on time.
 If you arrive in a frenzied, rushed state, it will take longer to relax.